gebob19/Dropout-Attention/README.md

 P(i) = max(attention-vector) - *attention[i]*

 To satisfy the probability axioms we apply the softmax function across P(i).
-We then sample `max(1, sequence_length * dropout_rate)` indices, and set the corresponding word-vector to all zeros.
+We then sample `max(1, sequence_length * dropout_rate)` indices, and set the corresponding word-vectors to zero.

 # Setup

 The dataset used was the Large Movie Review Dataset [1].
-The Transformer model [2] was used for tests since it has shown great results in previous Natural Language Processing (NLP) tasks.
+The Transformer model [2] was used since it has shown great results in previous NLP tasks.
 The Dropout-Attention layers were included after the Multihead-Attention and Feedforward layers.
+The only difference between the two models is the type of dropout applied in intermediate layers.
+Hyperparameters and model size between the two models were kept the same.

 # Results